 Regardless of your decision, always keep in mind that no two situations are the same.
 Although your choice may differ from that of another person, if it feels right, then it is the best choice for you.

-Whether you opt for burial or cremation, you may find it helpful to hold a family funeral service or special memorial ceremony for your beloved pet.
+Whether you opt for burial or cremation, you may find it helpful to hold a family funeral service or special memorial ceremony.
 Offering a final eulogy at the time of the pet's death often provides closure to the event.
 Involving children and friends in the final service helps to validate their attachment to the pet and provides an outlet to express feelings.

 There are also many ways you can memorialize your pet, such as: planting a tree or flower garden in their memory, writing a story or poem, putting together a special photo album, or making a donation in the animal's